 - Method for tracking location of equipment and parts

 - Improving communication between team members and upper management

 - Software’s customizability - the ability to change and expand as company needs change

 Taking these into account as well as other features you may wish to have will assist you in developing a comprehensive list of features to look for in your CMMS solution.
 Fine-tune your list by categorizing items as “must haves” and others as “would like to have”.
-Your final list will guide your search for an affordable CMMS software keeping in mind that the cost of CMMSs goes up as more features are added.
+Your final list will guide your search for a low-cost CMMS software keeping in mind that the cost of CMMSs goes up as more features are added.

 Understand CMMS deployment options

 CMMS software is available in two different formats; on premise and cloud based.
 These differences are important not just because of cost but also because of how they are deployed.
 Cloud based systems rely on the vendor hosting data on its own servers (i.e., in the cloud) whereas on premise systems require a company to install and host its data on its own equipment, on site.
 The former relies on the vendor maintaining the system whereas the latter must utilize in-house system and hardware maintenance by its own IT specialist.

 Many customers find cloud based CMMSs preferable because of its lower cost and no maintenance requirements.
 On the other hand, others find on-site systems more appealing because they provide maintenance managers with full control and customizability of their data and the system (i.e., operators are able to schedule their system maintenance and upgrades based on their own schedule and not according to cloud based vendors).
 Another important difference is cloud based platforms offer mobile accessibility whereas on site platforms do not.
 When comparing CMMS software cost, a final distinction between the two formats is a sizeable cost differential with on premise platforms carrying much higher upfront costs.